Mixed Estimates for Degenerate Multilinear Operators Associated to Simplexes: Mixed Estimates

 \begin{proof} One may try on a first attempt to introduce two copies of the same martingale structure, namely $E^{m_1}_{j_1}$ and $E^{m_2}_{j_2}$ adapted to $f_3$ this time, and split $C_5^{1,1,-1,1,1}$ as follows:

-A computation similar to theorem \ref{OT} yields in the Banach case, setting $\frac{1}{q_1}=\frac{1}{p_1}+\frac{1}{p_2}$ and $\frac{1}{q_2}=\frac{1}{p_4}+\frac{1}{p_5}$,
+A computation similar to Theorem \ref{OT} yields in the Banach case, setting $\frac{1}{q_1}=\frac{1}{p_1}+\frac{1}{p_2}$ and $\frac{1}{q_2}=\frac{1}{p_4}+\frac{1}{p_5}$,

 As before, the goal is to produce a convergent geometric series over the scales $m_1$ and $m_2$.
-The factors $A_{m_1}$ and $C_{m_2}$ are both handled by the $l^2$ vector-valued inequality for the $BHT$ followed by the generalized Rubio de Francia estimate.
+The factors $A_{m_1}$ and $C_{m_2}$ are both handled by the $l^2$ vector-valued inequality for the $BHT$ using Theorem \ref{BHT} and Lemma \ref{L1} followed by the generalized Rubio de Francia estimate given in Theorem \ref{RdF}.
 If both $p_2, p_4 <2$, this part can be bounded above by

-The decay which enables the geometric series to converge of course comes from the middle factor, namely $B_{m_1, m_2}$.
-Using the convexity of $x \mapsto |x|^{p_3/2}$ and the Hausdorff-Young inequality, we can bound $B_{m_1, m_2}$ by
+The decay that enables the geometric series to converge comes from the middle factor, namely $B_{m_1, m_2}$.
+Using the convexity of $x \mapsto |x|^{p_3/2}$, the Hausdorff-Young inequality, and the nesting of dyadic intervals, we can bound $B_{m_1, m_2}$ by